wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

-= Wishlist and planned features =
+= What's cooking? =
-* Check to see if username exists in regards to configuration permissions
-* Google URL's parser
+* Google Images URL's parser
+* Better bot detection
+* Track Google+1 and Facebook Like clicks
 * Replace Flash with JQuery to draw charts
+* Check to see if username exists when configuring permissions
+* Spam tracking / filtering
+* Improved WP Dashboard widgets

+= 2.4.4 =
+* Fixed: a few bugs that affected network activations, now WP SlimStat should work fine with WPMU (thank you [Kevin](http://wordpress.org/support/topic/plugin-wp-slimstat-javascript-not-included-in-my-pages))
+* Fixed: some PHP warnings in DEBUG mode
+* Fixed: visits coming from the server itself (bots, analyzers, etc) are now ignored (thank you [PeterN](http://lab.duechiacchiere.it/index.php?topic=428.0))
+* Geolocation: updated to August 2011, 150241 rows.
+Go to Options > Maintenance > Reset Ip-to-Countries.
+Then deactivate/reactivate WP SlimStat to import the new file.

 = 2.4.3 =
 * Maintenance release